 Walter Richard Sickert was born in Munich in 1860, the son of the Danish-German painter Oswald Sickert and Eleanor Louisa Henry, of Anglo-Irish descent.
 The family moved from Germany to Britain in 1868 where Sickert trained as an actor, sparking a lifelong passion for the theatre and popular entertainments.
 He undertook a general art course at the Slade in 1881, before working as a studio assistant for James Abbott McNeill Whistler.
 His friendship with the Impressionist artist Edgar Degas, whom Sickert met in 1883, proved a powerful influence and helped him to develop his style and technique beyond the rigid example that had been set by Whistler.
 Following Degas, Sickert created works in the studio from multiple sketches, often squared up to his canvases using a grid formation.

-At the end of the nineteenth century, Sickert's sombrely coloured studies of markedly ordinary subjects set him apart as a progressive artist within the New English Art Club.
+At the end of the nineteenth century, Sickert's sombrely coloured studies of markedly ordinary subjects set him apart as a progressive artist within the New English Art Club (NEAC).
 He submitted numerous works for display in NEAC exhibitions and, in 1889, helped to organise an exhibition of 'London Impressionists' at the Goupil Gallery in London.
 He spent much of the latter part of the nineteenth century in Dieppe, in Northern France, which later became a favourite holiday destination of the Camden Town Group artists.
 Between 1894 – 1904, Sickert made multiple painting trips to Venice where, alongside more traditional architectural studies, he began to paint tableaux of local prostitutes and labourers.

 Upon relocating to London in 1905, he immersed himself in the urban and working-class life of the city by purposefully taking lodgings and studio space in the more impoverished Cumberland Market and Camden Town areas.
 His faith in the benefits of group artistic organisation for the purposes of criticism, encouragement and promotion proved a driving force in the foundation of the Fitzroy Street Group and later Camden Town and London Groups.
 He inspired younger artists including Spencer Gore to view the everyday urban environment and the activities of ordinary people as subjects befitting modern painting.
 In return, Gore's example led Sickert to experiment with the lightening of his colours and a dryer, more broken handling of his paint.
 During this period, Sickert painted some of his most enduring images as part of the Camden Town Murder series.
 In these frank and starkly naturalistic nudes (descendants of his paintings of Venetian prostitutes), such as L'Affaire de Camden Town, 1909, Sickert flaunts his eye for controversial subjects and lowly settings while painting in thick broken daubs from a characteristically muted palette.